GingerDeity/DedupeResearch/README.md

 Zero-Windows:   X B
 ```

-Where `X` is a generic placeholder character for any numeric character.
+Where `X` is a generic placeholder character for any number.
 Here's what each entry tells you:
 * `Files` is how many files were scanned
 * `Dedupe Graph` is the deduplication ratio after each file is scanned (with the final entry being the final deduplication ratio after all files)
 * `Unique Windows` is how many unique matches there were (for instance, a file with matches that only came from matching data `A`, `B`, and `C` will have 3 unique windows)